invindus/Smart-home-Software-Improvements/README.md

 # Tartan

+This repository is a template.
+The original repository is to be kept private by request of the instructor.

 ## Current testing coverage
 ### Full Report
 The full report can be found in Platform/build/jacocoHtml/index.html after running the tests